chopple/chopple/README.md

 - 👋 Hi, I’m @chopple
-- 👀 I’m interested in cybersecurity, networking and cybersecurity.
+- 👀 I’m interested in networking and cybersecurity.
 Automation my be a given!
 - 🌱 I’m currently learning anything I can.

 <!---